Sterling Pest Control

 How long does the entire bat removal process take?

 Most residential bat exclusion projects take one to two weeks from initial inspection to final sealing.
 The timeline depends on colony size, the number of entry points, and the extent of guano contamination requiring remediation.
-We provide a detailed schedule before work begins.
+We provide a detailed schedule before work begins so you know what to expect and can give us access when needed.
+Visit our contact page to get started.